Morgellons Disease Physicians Reference Guide of symptoms with common emerging patterns among sufferers plus diagnosing

 • Morgellons sufferers going for the test at Fry Labs are testing positive for a previously unknown protozoa.

-For those insisting the CDC study of Morgellons laid down the law for definitive answers about Morgellons, I'd suggest you listen to Doctor Randy Wymore speak more in depth about the study, its inherent flaws and bias. http://www.krmg.com/Player/101246021
+For those insisting the CDC study of Morgellons laid down the law for definitive answers about Morgellons, I'd suggest you listen to Doctor Randy Wymore speak more in depth about the study and its inherent flaws and bias. http://www.krmg.com/Player/101246021